 - Muscle soreness or damage

 - To prevent tanning 5

 - may reduce absorption of other medications if taken at the same time.

-Marshmallows is most commonly used to treat irritations of the mucus membranes and epithelial tissue throughout the body, including the respiratory tract, digestive tract, and the skin.
+Marshmallows are most commonly used to treat irritations of the mucous membranes and epithelial tissue throughout the body, including the respiratory tract, digestive tract, and the skin.